YIKEZOU1122/INFO-5940-Codespace/ref-log.md

 I used Claude Code (Anthropic's AI assistant) to help structure the system prompts and debug the tool integration.
 Specifically, Claude helped me identify that the `tools` parameter needed to be a list containing the `internet_search` function object, not just a string reference.

 I also referenced the Tavily API documentation to understand search result formatting and used GitHub Copilot for minor syntax suggestions in the markdown formatting examples within the prompts.

----

-*Total word count: ~390 words (excluding this note and the external tools section title)*